-- For Item 1: the different described in 5.5.1.1 Macro analysis, p.38 and the comparison between the different schools of their global energy efficiency. - For Item 2: the calculation of the emissions from energy and construction materials, as decribed in 5.5.2.1 GHG from energy, p.40 and 5.5.2.5 GHG from Construction materials, p.41, and the comparision between the different schools. - For Item 3: the water cycle macro-analysis, as decribed in 5.5.3.1 Water consumption, p.41 and comparing the overall water consumption and efficiency of the different schools. - For Item 4: an analysis of the collected data.
+- For Lot 1: the different described in 5.5.1.1 Macro analysis, p.42 and the comparison between the different schools of their global energy efficiency. - For Lot 2: the calculation of the emissions from energy and construction materials, as decribed in 5.5.2.1 GHG from energy, p.45 and 5.5.2.5 Construction materials, p.45, and the comparision between he different schools. - For Lot 3: the water cycle macro-analysis, as decribed in 5.5.3.1 Water consumption, p.46 and comparing the overall water consumption and efficiency of the different schools. - For Lot 4: an analysis of the collected data. - For Lot 5: contains a summary of the main findings of the ESS for each VTC, supported by photographs and their ranking using the ESS scoring and aggregate scoring calculation for each VTC.